Headshot of Dr Rebecca Mitchell

 View Rebecca's profile

-Dr Rebecca Mitchell is a Consultant Clinical Psychologist and one of the Clinical Leads in the service.
+Rebecca is a Consultant Clinical Psychologist and Clinical Lead in the service.
 She also works in North Buckinghamshire Psychological Therapies.
 She has trained and worked in autism diagnosis, and in adapting psychological therapy for autistic people, over many years in the NHS.

 Rebecca first became interested in the experiences of autistic people during her psychology degree.
 This interest grew after reading Donna Williams’ books Nobody Nowhere and Somebody Somewhere.